Are you an adviser? Go to Unbiased Pro

 That’s because you would take on the investment risk instead of the pension scheme.

-Having said that, if you are concerned about the security of your pension in your employer’s pension scheme, you may be happier moving it elsewhere and having it under your control.
+Having said that, if you are concerned about the security of your pension in your employer’s scheme, you may be happier moving it elsewhere and having it under your control.

 2. Added advantages

-It could also include a higher than normal tax-free lump sum entitlement (25% is the normal maximum).
+It could also include a higher-than-normal tax-free lump sum entitlement (25% is the normal maximum).

 3. Investment detriment